Civilizing Criminal Settlements

-Most cases in the American legal system — civil and criminal — are resolved by settlement.
+Most cases in the American legal system—civil and criminal—are resolved by settlement.
 Although settlements are the norm in both systems, the two systems facilitate settlements in very different ways.
 The criminal system promotes settlements by empowering prosecutors to make the price of going to trial and risking conviction intolerably high for defendants.
-This leverage enables prosecutors to force defendants to enter into plea bargains under terms largely dictated by the prosecutor.
+This leverage enables prosecutors to force defendants to enter into plea bargains under terms largely dictated by the prosecutors.
 By contrast, instead of providing one party with disparate leverage, the civil system facilitates settlement through procedure.
 Some civil procedures directly encourage settlement, such as rules requiring alternative dispute resolution.
-Other procedures, such as summary judgment, promote settlement indirectly by requiring information exchanges, providing opportunities for neutral arbiters to express their views of the case, and focusing the parties’ attention on the material issues simultaneously.
-Consequently, the civil system seeks to push only the “right” cases to settle and produces more informed, fair settlements.
+Other procedures, such as summary judgment, promote settlement indirectly by requiring information exchanges, providing opportunities for neutral arbiters to express their views of the cases, and simultaneously focusing the parties’ attention on the material issues.
+Consequently, the civil system seeks to push only the “right” cases to settle and produces more informed and more fair settlements.

 Keywords: Criminal Law, Criminal Procedure, Civil Procedure, Courts, Settlements, Plea Bargains

 Suggested Citation: Suggested Citation